1998–99 Manchester United F.C. season: November–December

-January
+January–February

-A power cut at Old Trafford delayed proceedings against West Ham on 10 January, a match that ended 4–1 to Manchester United.
-The partnership of Yorke and Cole was starting to click, evident in the 6–2 win at Leicester City.
-Five goals were scored in the second half – including a hat-trick for Yorke and Stam's only goal for the club – cutting Chelsea's lead at the top to two points.
+A power failure at Old Trafford, caused by "unprecedented demand for electricity," delayed the match against West Ham on 10 January by 45 minutes, a match that ended 4–1 to Manchester United.
+The partnership of Yorke and Cole was evident in the 6–2 win at Leicester City: five goals were scored in the second half – including two goals each for Yorke and Cole and defender Jaap Stam's only goal for the club – cutting Chelsea's lead at the top to two points.
 On 31 January, Manchester United moved a point clear at the top of the league for the first time in the season.
-Yorke's late header in the 89th minute made the 1–0 victory at Charlton Athletic their third consecutive league win (fifth in the month).
+Yorke's late header in the 89th minute made the 1–0 victory at Charlton Athletic their third consecutive league win and their fifth in January.
 Ferguson praised the team's resolve, adding, "It's a good result for us, because there are games where you have to dig in and find a result."

-February

-That winning streak extended to five matches in February, starting with a 1–0 victory at home to Derby County on 3 February to move four points ahead of Chelsea, followed by an 8–1 win against Nottingham Forest at the City Ground; after Yorke and Cole had scored two goals each, Ole Gunnar Solskjaer came off the bench and scored four times in the space of ten minutes to record the biggest away win in Premier League history, a record that would stand for more than 20 years.
-Ron Atkinson, the manager of Nottingham Forest and Alex Ferguson's predecessor as Manchester United manager, declared Manchester United to be the best team in the league by "a country mile", and Ferguson was now handed a selection dilemma ahead of the clash against Arsenal on 17 February.
-The Gunners were without Dennis Bergkamp, Emmanuel Petit and Martin Keown, and conceded an early penalty when Ray Parlour brought down Johnsen.
-Yorke missed, shooting wide of the right-hand post, and was made to pay early in the second half as Nwankwo Kanu's through-ball found striker Anelka, who put his team into the lead.
-Given Arsenal's defensive record, another clean sheet looked to be on the cards until a header by Cole just after the hour mark drew the game level.
+In February, the winning streak was extended to five matches, with a 1–0 victory at home to Derby County on 3 February to move four points ahead of Chelsea, followed by an 8–1 win against Nottingham Forest at the City Ground; after Yorke and Cole had scored two goals each, Ole Gunnar Solskjaer came off the bench and scored four times in the space of ten minutes to record the biggest away win in Premier League history, a record that stood for 20 years until Leicester City beat Southampton 9–0 in 2019.
+Ron Atkinson, the manager of Nottingham Forest and Alex Ferguson's predecessor as Manchester United manager, declared Manchester United to be the best team in the league by "a country mile".
+During the home match against Arsenal on 17 February, the Gunners were without Dennis Bergkamp, Emmanuel Petit and Martin Keown.
+Arsenal conceded an early penalty when Ray Parlour brought down Johnsen, but Yorke missed, shooting wide of the right-hand post.
+They scored early in the second half as Nwankwo Kanu's through-ball found striker Anelka, who put Arsenal into the lead.
+Cole just after the hour mark drew the game level, and Arsenal conceded their first goal in the league since 13 December.
 From then on, United had several chances to win the game, but a point each left the title race finely balanced.
-Back-to-back wins, starting with a 1–0 victory at Coventry on 20 February, followed by a 2–1 win at home to Southampton a week later, maintained United's grip on top spot.
+Back-to-back wins, starting with a 1–0 victory at Coventry on 20 February, followed by a 2–1 win at home to Southampton a week later, maintained United's grip on the top spot.